 Integrating Triple Bottom Line approach into their business framework shall help the SMEs maximize economic gains and derive competitive advantage in the global markets.
 Some of the advantages are:

-Owning to the different sets of requirements in the SME sector, Fiinovation, has customized its practices for approaching the socio-economic growth and sustainable development through the SMEs as per the need of the community wherein the businesses are operational.
+Owning to the different sets of requirements in the SME sector, Fiinovation, has customized its practices of CSR Policy Design & Implementation for approaching the socio-economic growth and sustainable development through the SMEs as per the need of the community wherein the businesses are operational.

 Some of the services that Fiinovation offers are as follows: